ProjetsPL/treehouse-theme/collections/_posts/us/2020-01-08-a-shrub-for-your-garden-planting-thuja-trees.md

 ## When to plant thujas?

-One of the most common questions when picking any type of plant, is when to plant them.
 Thuja trees that have been grown in containers can be planted all year long from early spring (mid-April) to late autumn.

-The best time to plant a thuja is early spring and late summer.
-Planted in spring, a shrub has time to acclimate and prepare for heat waves in summer.
-In contrast, if you plant your thuja in August or September, it will get ready for winter.
+The best time to plant a thuja is early spring and late summer. **Planted in spring, a shrub has time to acclimate** and prepare for heat waves in summer.
+In contrast, if you plant your thuja in August or September, it will have time to get ready for winter.
 Do not plant your shrub later than six weeks before the first freezes.
+Otherwise, the plant might not take root.

 {:.distinction.distinction-information}
-Balled and burlapped thujas should be planted in April or from mid-August to mid-September.
+Balled and **burlapped thujas** should be planted in April or from mid-August to mid-September.
 Plant them immediately after the purchase, before the roots get dry.

 {% fig %}
 ![When to plant thujas?](/uploads/when-to-plant-thujas.jpg "When to plant thujas?")
 {% endfig %}

-## Thuja tree - how to plant shrub?
+## Thuja tree - how to plant the shrub?

 The soil in which the shrub will grow should be fertile, loose and damp.
-Barren, dry soils will cause the plants to wither and their needles will become brown.
+Barren, dry soils will cause the plants to wither, and their needles will become brown.
 One needs to pay attention to the needs of particular types of thujas - each variety needs a different land.
 You might also purchase a potting **soil mix prepared specifically for conifers**.
 You can also mix composted pine bark with peat moss.

 The spot for planting needs to be prepared accordingly.
 Get rid of all the weeds within 30-40 cm radius.
 For a hedgerow, weed out a 60 cm wide strip of land.
 Dig out a hole or multiple holes - they should be 2-3 times longer and wider that the root ball of your thuja.